josaiahC/OceanEngineeringProject1/README.md

 Answer these questions:<br>
 a.
 Compare the number of dives per day of the shallow profiler vs deep profiler.<br>
+  In general, the deeper profilers had more dives per day.
+The Axial Base Profilers had the same number of dives per day, less than most other profilers; data were sparse for these two profilers.

 b.
 Where is the maximum value of ssp in each season?
 Explain why the max ssp should be there?<br>
   In the winter, the max speed of sound is